imCodePartnerAB/koha-plugin-easy-payments/README.md

 # Easy configuration
 * Create an Easy test account (https://portal.dibspayment.eu/registration)
-* Login to the admin interface (https://portal.dibspayment.eu/)
+* Log in to the admin interface (https://portal.dibspayment.eu/)
 * Select `Company` from the menu on the left
 * Select `Integration` under `Company`
 * Copy the secret keys (not the checkout keys) for the Live and Test environment